collective/plonetheme.unilluminated/README.rst

 Buildout
 ~~~~~~~~

-If you are a developer, you might like to install via buildout.
+If you are a developer, you might enjoy installation via buildout.

 Add ``plonetheme.unilluminated`` to your ``plone.recipe.zope2instance`` section's *eggs* parameter e.g.::